aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/print-and-preview/create-transparent-image-of-excel-worksheet/_index.md

 {{% alert color="primary" %}}

 Sometimes, you need to generate the image of your worksheet as a transparent image.
 You want to apply transparency to all cells which have no fill colors.
-Aspose.Cells provides the [**ImageOrPrintOptions.Transparent**](https://reference.aspose.com/cells/net/aspose.cells.rendering/imageorprintoptions/properties/transparent) property to apply transparency to the worksheet image.
+Aspose.Cells for Python via .NET provides the [**ImageOrPrintOptions.transparent**](https://reference.aspose.com/cells/python-net/aspose.cells.rendering/imageorprintoptions/transparent) property to apply transparency to the worksheet image.
 When this property is **false**, then cells with no fill colors are drawn with white color and when it is **true**, cells with no fill colors are drawn transparent.

 {{% /alert %}}